-Mr A is working in a deskbound job and works 9 am to 6 pm daily, with an hour of lunchtime.
+Mr A is working in a deskbound job, and works from 9 am to 6 pm daily, with an hour of lunchtime.
 He commutes to work by MRT and takes a 10-minute walk between the MRT station and home.
-He thinks he will be able to fit in 10 minutes of physical activity in the weekdays and 20 minutes of physical activity on weekends at this point in time.
+He believes he will be able to fit in 10 minutes of physical activity on weekdays and 20 minutes of physical activity on weekends at this point in time.

-Considerations when prescribing physical activity to Mr. A include:
+Considerations when prescribing physical activity to Mr A include: